jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 | Stop Sign			| Stop Sign       							|

-The model was able to correctly guess all 5 of the traffic signs, which gives an accuracy of 100%.
-Using more epochs may have given even higher certainties than this listed below.
+The final model was able to correctly guess all 5 of the traffic signs, which gives an accuracy of 100%.
+Using more epochs may have given even higher certainties than those listed below.
 This result compares favorably to the accuracy on the test set of 93.3%.

 ### Model Certainty Softmax Probabilities

-The certainty of the model is given by the softmax softmax probabilities for each prediction.
+The certainty of the model is given by the softmax probabilities for each prediction.
-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on the final model is located in the Ipython notebook cell under the heading **Output Top 5 Softmax Probabilities For Each Image Found on the Web**.
 It is not surprising that the "Turn Right Ahead" sign had the lowest probability in comparison to the other signs as that sign is the smallest relative to its picture size (i.e., in the other 4 examples, the sign takes up much more of the picture).